-FR performs a reset of the wavelength adjust micrometer, and the 'order selection' filterwheel, FW#3.
-The micrometer and FW#3 are moved to reference points, and then moved to their operating positions according to offset values contained in the instruments constants file.
-Operating points are different for the Ozone Mode and the NO2 Mode.
-The FR command is invoked as part of the RE command, or the operator may manually send the FR command if the position of the micrometer or FW#3 are suspect.
+FR performs a reset of the wavelength adjust micrometers.
+The micrometers are moved to reference points, and then moved to the operating points as dictated by offset values contained in the instruments constants file.

+The FR command is invoked as part of the RE command, or the operator may manually send the FR command if the positions of the micrometers are suspect.